wistefan/business-ecosystem-charging-backend/docker/README.md

 * */business-ecosystem-charging-backend/src/media/assets*: This directory contains the different digital assets uploaded by sellers to the Business Ecosystem Charging Backend
 * */business-ecosystem-charging-backend/src/plugins*: This directory is used for providing asset plugins (see section *Installing Asset Plugins*)
 * */business-ecosystem-charging-backend/src/user_settings*: This directory must include the *settings.py* and *services_settings.py* files with the software configuration.
+* */business-ecosystem-charging-backend/src/wstore/asset_manager/resource_plugins/plugins*: This directory includes the code of the plugins already installed

 Once you have created the file, run the following command: